-20 Aromatic Low Carb Ketogenic Indian Recipes To Tempt Your Tastebuds
+20 Aromatic Low Carb Keto Indian Recipes To Tempt Your Tastebuds

-We’ve created this list of ketogenic Indian recipes to help you pick healthy and delicious dishes to make for dinner.
+We’ve put together this list of keto Indian recipes to help you pick healthy and delicious dishes to make for dinner.
 This list has a lot of different recipes – some are more authentically or traditionally Indian than others.

 We generally suggest you stay dairy-free when you go keto as many people don’t react well to dairy even if they’ve been eating it for their whole life.
 However, traditionally, Indian recipes have a lot of dairy in them.
 If a recipe does contain dairy ingredients, we’ve labeled it as such and included non-dairy substitutions.